chowbran/ZotPie-Public/ZotPie UI/ZotPieApp/ZotPieApp/README.md

 ## How To RUN:
 Double click ZotPieApp or run from command line using "python ZotPieApp".
-If this is tour first time using the app, you will need to fill in your Zotero Library ID and API Key under "Preferences".
+If this is your first time using the app, you will need to fill in your Zotero Library ID and API Key under "Preferences".

 ## Suggested Links: